Commander Roni Ritman.

 (photo credit: ISRAEL POLICE)

-The allegations against Ritman were made by a single female subordinate who alleged that on three occasions he sexually harassed her, including one incident where he allegedly tried to kiss her against her will at a social function five years ago.
+The allegations were made against Ritman by a single female subordinate who claimed that on three separate occasions he sexually harassed her, including during a social function in which he allegedly kissed her against her will.